Cynthia McKinney: Awards and honors

 On June 14, 2000, a part of Memorial Drive, a major thoroughfare running through her district, was renamed "Cynthia McKinney Parkway," but the naming has come under scrutiny since her primary defeat in 2006 as well as previous controversial statements that she had made.

 Personal life

 In 2007, McKinney moved from her longtime residence in the Atlanta suburb of Stone Mountain to California.
+Her ex-husband is Jamaican politician Coy Grandison Sr. McKinney is Catholic.